edamametechnologies/edamame_posture_cli/README.md

 - **Personal Device Hardening**: Quickly validate and remediate workstation security—ensuring it's safe for development work.
 - **CI/CD Pipeline Security**: Insert edamame_posture checks to ensure ephemeral CI runners are properly secured before building or deploying code.
 - **On-Demand Compliance Demonstrations**: Produce signed posture reports when working with clients or partners who require evidence of strong security practices.
-- **Local Network Insights**: Run lanscan to see what's on your subnet—no need for bulky network security tools.
+- **Local Network Insights**: Run flodbadd to see what's on your subnet—no need for bulky network security tools.

 ## How It Works
 1. **Install**: Place the edamame_posture binary in your system PATH (for example, /usr/local/bin on Linux/macOS) and make it executable.